rasha-hantash/payments/README.md

 # TODO for later
 - update readme
-- return also the internal and external account of user
 - complete readme: draw out image of architecture
-- benchmark testing for the identifier library
+- fix benchmark testing for the identifier library
 - add comment on the necessity for double-entry accounting
-- improve what the api returns back to the user
-- add an example walkthru of how to debug logging in cloudwatch
+- add an example walkthrough of how to debug logging in cloudwatch
-- improve cursor to be the next row now last row
+- improve cursor to be the next row not last row
-- create script to see data with 50 transactions (100 ledger entries)
-- replace cursor value to a token
 - extra: add middleware to gateway to check for authentication
 - extra: add rate limiter
 - extra: add health monitor